Introduction

 This bus is just like any other bus in the city.
 You need to swipe your EasyCard when you get on and off the bus.
 The bus only has a dozen seats, so you may need to stand for 30-60 minutes.
 If you have children, I would not recommend taking the bus unless you can guarantee a seat.

-By TRA Train
+By Train (Popular)

 By Car